-When the unexpected happens and you need somewhere to go for fast, urgent care, head to NMC Health Immediate Care in Park City or Newton, KS.
+When the unexpected happens and you need somewhere to go for fast, urgent care, head to NMC Health Immediate Care in Newton, KS.

 Our healthcare team can help with minor emergencies, illness and other conditions when your doctor’s office is closed or you are unable to wait for an appointment.

 At NMC Health Immediate Care, we offer same-day visits without having to make an appointment.
 Our goal is to offer affordable healthcare and an alternative to ER visits when you’re not faced with an emergency situation.

 Our walk-in clinic is open after hours and on the weekends.

 NMC Health Immediate Care only sees children ages 6 months+.

 If you have a medical emergency, call 911 or visit the NMC Health Medical Center Emergency Department.

 Walk-ins welcome, no appointment needed

 Our walk-in clinic is open after hours and on the weekends to provide you with excellent medical care when your doctor might not be available.